duquema/arraylist-searching-sorting/answers.md

       2. Shuffle again, and perform an InsertionSort on the list.
       3. Shuffle again, and perform a BubbleSort on the list.
-      4. What do you notice about the algorithms?
+      4. What do you notice about the algorithms? selection was the fastest, then bubble, then insertion; insertion seemed highly inefficient, while selection was clearly the most efficient
   2. These algorithms are typically called `comparison sorts` because they rely on comparing two elements at a time.
 For each algorithm:
-      1. How many comparisons would it perform for a list of 10 items that were already in order?
+      1. How many comparisons would it perform for a list of 10 items that were already in order? selection- 55 insertion- 10 bubble- 9
-      2. How many comparisons does it perform in the worst possible pre-arrangement of 10 items?
+      2. How many comparisons does it perform in the worst possible pre-arrangement of 10 items? selection- 55 insertion- 45 bubble- 90
       3. How many comparisons would you expect it to perform, approximately, on 10 random items?
 100?
-1000?
+1000? selection- 55 insertion- 27ish bubble- 50ish
   3. If you were searching for an element in a random list, would it be reasonable to use one of these algorithms to sort the list first and use binarySearch, or would you be better off using a normal search?
-Why or why not?
+Why or why not? binary search would be more efficient if searching in a long list for a random element, because it wouldn't need to evaluate the majority of elements before finding the desired one